During a power outage, maybe all you want is to read at night and for the refrigerator to keep your food cold. You can cook on the grill, right?

 - Update your plans based on what you learned from the experience.

-- Send in your success stories Armory Survival, we would love to hear them!
+- Send in your success stories to Armory Survival, we would love to hear them!

 At Armory Survival, we specialize in helping people keep the light on in the dark.
-Check out our selection of solar powered products, as well as gas and dual fuel generators below.
+Check out our selection of solar powered products.